PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Introduction

 Despite numerous recent developments, CPP for free-form surface inspection remains an open research issue.
-There are very few CPP solutions for line scanning robotic systems~(Kapetanovic et al.,~\maskciteyear{kapetanovic2018side}).
-Compared with area-scan sensors, a line-scanning sensor is more suitable for defect inspection in industrial/manufacturing applications due to higher spatial resolution and lower production costs~(Steger \& Ulrich,~\maskciteyear{steger2021camera}; Wang et al.,~\maskciteyear{wang2022new}).
+There are very few CPP solutions for line scanning robotic systems~\cite{kapetanovic2018side}.
+Compared with area-scan sensors, a line-scanning sensor is more suitable for defect inspection in industrial/manufacturing applications due to higher spatial resolution and lower production costs~\cite{steger2021camera, wang2022new}.
 Unlike a common area camera or other optical sensors that only work at some discrete positions, a line scanner utilizes only single beam scanning light to detect 3D objects when capturing images, and it needs to move continuously using a robotics manipulator along the coverage path.
 These features result in many traditional CPP methods being ineffective.
 Besides, existing CPP methods typically ignore the geometric differences among sole workpieces, negatively impacting detection results, particularly in the boundary of surfaces that could lead to unclear inspection.
 Therefore, developing a novel CPP method for the automatic line scanning system becomes imperative and advantageous.

 This paper aims to overcome the limitations of existing CPP methods for surface defect inspection.
 The challenge of providing minimal viewpoints for ensuring full coverage and precise defect inspection has been addressed in this work.
 We focus on defect detection for free-form surfaces of 3C workpieces based on a robotic line scanning system.
 This robotic system utilizes a 6-DOF robot manipulator with a line scanner to finish a full-coverage inspection path and a depth sensor to localize the workpiece.
 The proposed CPP method for robotics line scanning inspection consists of two parts: local path definition for accurate defect inspection and global time optimization for minimum scanning path.
 It incorporates the detailed requirements of 3C components surface inspection and the specific characteristics of a robotic line scanning system.
 Finally, the whole method can produce a full-coverage traversal path of all viewpoints efficiently.
 The inspection platform moves along this path to obtain surface defects.